Uzair-90/HSPSQL/uzair/cmu_notes/lect_6.md

 The page directory is the mapping from page ids to page locations in database files.
 * All changes must be recoreded on disk to allow the dbms to find on restart.

-The page table of the mappring from page ids to a copy of the page in the buffer pool frames.
+The page table of the mapping from page ids to a copy of the page in the buffer pool frames.
 * This is an in memory data structure that does not need to be stored on disk.

+## Allocation Policies

+### Global policy

+* Make decision for all active policies.

+### Local Policies

+* Allocate frames for a specific queries without considering the behaviour of concurrent queries.

+* Still need to support sharing pages.

+## Buffer Pool Optimizations

+* Multiple buffer pools.
+* Pre-fetching.
+* Scan Sharing.
+* Buffer Pool Bypass.

+### Multiple Buffer Pools

+The dbms always donot have a single buffer pool for the entire system.

+* Multiple buffer pool instances
+* Per-database buffer pool
+* Per-page type buffer pool

+Partitioning memory across multiple pool helps reduce latch contention and improve locality.

+#### Multiple Buffer Pools

+create bufferpool custom_pool size 250 pagesize 8k;

+create tablespace custom_tablespace pagesize 8k bufferpool custom_pool;

+create table new_table tablespace custom_tablespace (...);

+## Multiple Buffer pools

+#### Approach#1 object id

+* Embed and object identifier in record ids and then maintain a mapping from objects to specific buffer pools.

+#### Approach#2 Hashing

+* Hash the page id to select which buffer pool to select.